 - Bedrails: Many falls occur during the night as seniors move around in their sleep or get up to go to a different room.
 Bedrails can prevent seniors from falling out of bed and also provide something to hold onto when standing up to get out of bed.

 With so many seniors choosing to age in place at home instead of moving to an assisted living facility, it’s crucial to make the home as safe as possible.
-Harmony Home Health & Hospice, the leaders in home health and home hospice in Salt Lake City and the surrounding areas, can help with professional in-home care services to reduce fall risk and enhance senior safety.
+Harmony Home Health & Hospice, the leaders in Salt Lake City in-home care and care in the surrounding areas, can help with professional in-home care services to reduce fall risk and enhance senior safety.
 Call us at 1-877-I-NEED-CARE (1-877-463-3322) today!